-In early 2002, a \$100,000 ABAG Bay Trail grant was received from the California Coastal Conservancy to determine an acceptable bicycle/pedestrian route from El Cerrito
+In early 2002, a \$100,000 ABAG Bay Trail grant was received from the California Coastal Conservancy to determine an acceptable bicycle/pedestrian route from El Cerrito Plaza to the

-Plaza to the Bay Trail.
+Bay Trail.
 A consultant was hired to prepare a set of alternatives.
 Three joint community workshops were held by the cities of Albany, El Cerrito and Richmond.
 In late 2002, the consultant finalized a set of alternative routes which were then presented to various city commissions.
 In December 2003, the City Council accepted the feasibility study and authorized follow-up studies, including the connection along Pierce Street and adjacent to Bayside Commons.
 The follow-up studies for Pierce Street was completed and approved in late 2004.
+In 2011 the portion of the trail along the 500 Block of Pierce Street was completed>

-In spring of 2004 a representative of the Bayside Commons Homeowners Association contacted the City staff with regard to the City's acquiring fee title to the creek right of way.
-The City is considering this option.
+In spring of 2004 a representative of the Bayside Commons Homeowners Association (HOA) contacted the City staff with regard to the City's acquiring fee title to the creek right of way.
 A survey of the property to be transferred was performed in 2004/05 and legal description was prepared in 2005-06.